Basics of Life Insurance in Ontario

 Policy Pay Out

 For a life insurance policy, the beneficiaries do not have to pay tax when the insured dies and they get a payout.
 There could be probate fees but there are no taxes on the death benefit.

-Term policies renew and could be once every 10 years, 20 years etc. In case you have a convertible term life insurance policy, then you may convert your policy into a permanent policy.
-This will have the premium rates locked in so that it will not increase even after the age of 65 years.
+Term policies renew and could be once every 10 years, 20 years, etc. In case you have a convertible term life insurance policy, then you may convert your policy into a permanent policy.
+This will have the premium rates locked in so that they will not increase even after the age of 65 years.